RyanJamesIndangan/supplier-order-management-rjfi/DOCKER_TROUBLESHOOTING.md

 **Q: Still getting "no such file or directory"?**
 - Make sure you ran `docker-compose build --no-cache api`
-- Docker might be using cached layers with old CRLF endings
+- Docker might be using cached layers with old line endings

 **Q: Permission denied on docker-entrypoint.sh?**
 - Run: `chmod +x docker-entrypoint.sh`